swarajladke/Elora/README.md

 ## ✨ Features

-- 🎨 Glowing UI that adapts to your current Euphoria theme color
+- 🎨 Glowing UI that adapts to your current Elora theme color
 - 💫 Animated glowing borders inside a webview (simulating file explorer glow)
 - 🎯 Smooth animations with customizable colors
-- ⚙️ Designed to match your theme dynamically (e.g. Pink glow for Euphoria Pink)
+- ⚙️ Designed to match your theme dynamically (e.g. Pink glow for Elora Pink)

 ---